View Categories

 • All important leaders were part of C.A except Mahatma Gandhi

-• The 93 seats allotted to the princely states were not filled as they decided to stay away from the Constituent Assembly.
+• The 93 seats reserved for the princely states remained vacant because they chose not to participate in the Constituent Assembly.

 • Representatives of the princely states, who had stayed away from the Constituent Assembly, gradually joined it.